Cyphrme/CozeX/rejected_or_deprecated/go_pay_embedded_cozer.md

+# ❌ Rejected
-# ⚠️ Decided against this design pattern in favor of embedding structs into Pay. ⚠️
+⚠️ Decided against this design pattern in favor of embedding structs into Pay.

 Problems with this design: